SnakeSolid/java-dbunit-generator/README.md

   style: BOLD # Font style: PLAIN, BOLD, ITALIC or BOLD_ITALIC
   size: 14 # Font size in pixels

+# If defined this table name will be used to use query as template.
+templateTableName: "*"

-# If defined this table name can be used to ignore some query.
+# If defined this name prefix can be used to ignore queries.
-dummyTableName: "-"
+skipTablePrefix: "-"

 # Table name case change policy: UPPER or LOWER.
 # If defined table name will be changed to corresponding case.